rohanrao619/DSA_Basics_in_C/README.md

 # DSA Basics in C

-This Repository contains implementation of following **Data Structures** (with all operations on them) and some of their uses.
+This Repository contains implementation of the following basic **Data Structures** (with all operations on them) along with some of their common uses.
 * Stacks
 * Queues
 * Singly Linked Lists